awsdocs/aws-systems-manager-user-guide/doc_source/session-manager.md

 **Note**
 To use the AWS CLI to run session commands, you must be using version 1\.16\.12 of the CLI \(or later\), and you must have installed the Session Manager plugin on your local machine\.
 For information, see [\(Optional\) Install the Session Manager plugin for the AWS CLI](session-manager-working-with-install-plugin.md)\.

-  The **Session Manager SDK** consists of libraries and sample code that enables application developers to build front\-end applications, such as custom shells or self\-service portals for internal users that natively use Session Manager to connect to instances\.
+  The **Session Manager SDK** consists of libraries and sample code that allows application developers to build front\-end applications, such as custom shells or self\-service portals for internal users that natively use Session Manager to connect to instances\.
 Developers and partners can integrate Session Manager into their client\-side tooling or Automation workflows using the Session Manager APIs\.
 You can even build custom solutions\.
 +  **IAM access control**

   Through the use of IAM policies, you can control which members of your organization can initiate sessions to instances and which instances they can access\.
 You can also provide temporary access to your instances\.
 For example, you might want to give an on\-call engineer \(or a group of on\-call engineers\) access to production servers only for the duration of their rotation\.